sympto-health/sympto-api/Webhook.md

 In step 2, generated a user auth token for John, which will now be used by the Sympto frontend client to verify and authenticate John.

-> For the purposes of this integration, we will assume that your sandbox backend URL is **https://symptosandboxfrontend.com**.
+> For the purposes of this integration, we will assume that your sandbox frontend URL is **https://symptosandboxfrontend.com**.

 All we have to do is a construct a URL.
 For example, if we want to take John to the patient dashboard, we'd use the following structure
 `https://symptosandboxfrontend.com/provider/dashboard?userAuthToken=USER_AUTH_TOKEN`